Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 Ensure your code properly handles batches of records.
 This is especially important with Triggers as it is common for a trigger to be invoked by a batch of records being processed through an import or API call into Salesforce.
 However when writing any Apex code make sure you understand how the code will be invoked; when code is invoked via a batch of records all of the records should be processed in bulk to ensure the solution is scalable and we are staying within limits.
 The sections on [SOQL ](##no-soql-in-for-loops) and [DML ](#no-dml-in-for-loops) statements in `For` loops share some bulk processing techniques.

-#### Trigger Best Practices

-##### Only Have One Trigger Per Object

-When multiple Triggers are created for the exact same object you can't control the order in which each Trigger runs.
-In addition multiple Triggers is more difficult to debug and maintain.
-When creating a Trigger for a client always look and see if another trigger exists on the object first; if a Trigger already exists it is very likely their developers would prefer you add on to their existing trigger/handler.

-##### Keep Logic Out of Triggers

-Placing all of the logic of Triggers inside a Trigger Handler will keep the Trigger itself clean as well as allow one to run the logic of a trigger separately in another class if desired.
-Breaking out the logic into separate methods within the handler also makes it much easier to maintain and extend the Trigger logic.

-##### Use the RTS Trigger Framework

-If the client doesn't have an existing Trigger framework you should use the RTS Trigger Framework (after reviewing with the client).
-Our Trigger framework makes developing new Triggers and Trigger Handlers fast and easy while also including several best practices such as separating the trigger logic into handler classes, Apex bypass logic, and recursion prevention via the use of static variables.

 #### Avoid Hardcoding IDs

 Most IDs change between sandbox and production environments.
 For this reason we should not place IDs directly in the Apex code.